Skip to main content

 Quick intervention: How to talk to your boss without spiraling

-The shift?
-Stop thinking "I'm bad at this" and start thinking "I just haven't learned this skill yet."
-Sounds cheesy, but it keeps your brain from melting down when your boss walks in.
+The shift is stop thinking "I'm bad at this" and start thinking "I just haven't learned this skill yet."
+Sounds cheesy.
+Is cheesy.
+Also works, which is annoying because I spent years rejecting it as too simple.

 Anxiety in Conflict